safesoftware/fme-packager/README.md

 ## Get started with a template

-`fpkgr init [template name]` helps you get started with developing FME Packages by using [Cookiecutter](https://cookiecutter.readthedocs.io/) templates.
+`fme-packager init [template name]` helps you get started with developing FME Packages by using [Cookiecutter](https://cookiecutter.readthedocs.io/) templates.

 Available templates:

 * `transformer`: [Transformer template for FME Packages](https://github.com/safesoftware/fpkg-transformer-template)

-_These templates are not currently bundled with fpkgr.
+_These templates are not currently bundled with fme-packager.

 ## Make an fpkg distribution

-Call `fpkgr pack` with the path to your package directory (it contains package.yml):
+Call `fme-packager pack` with the path to your package directory (it contains package.yml):

 ```
-$ fpkgr pack my-package
+$ fme-packager pack my-package
 ```

 If everything went well, the fpkg will be in `my-package/dist/`.